Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Simulations

 \subsection{Goodness of Fit}

 A simulation study has been conducted to assess the power properties of the goodness-of-fit tests based on statistics $W$ and $W_{\mbox{ out}}$.
-The results are presented in Tables 4.2 (for $W$) and 4.3 (for $W_{\mbox{ out}}$).
+The results are presented in Tables 4.2-4.3 (for $W$) and 4.4 (for $W_{\mbox{ out}}$).
 The following conclusions emerge from the tables. \begin{itemize} \item For the test based on $W$ (Table 4.2), the estimated probability of rejecting the null hypothesis approaches 1 as $n \rightarrow 1000$ for most distributions under $H_0$ and most alternatives.
 The exceptions are Logistic against Normal and $F_{0.05}$, and Normal against Logistic and $F_{0.05}$.
 For $n=100$, Cauchy has very low power against all alternatives, and the test designed for Cauchy exceeds its level of 0.05.
+To make the test \eqref{gof1} maintain the intended significance level, we recommend using simulated thresholds instead of chi-square quantiles.
+In Table 4.3, the results of a simulation study based on $W$, with simulated thresholds, show that this modification indeed corrects the problem.
 Comparisons between different levels of $(a, b)$, i.e., $(0.02, 0.98)$ versus $(0.05, 0.95)$ versus $(0.10, 0.90)$, do reveal some patterns.
 However, recall that choosing one pair of $(a,b)$ versus another means comparing the model fit on two overlapping but different ranges of data.

 \item For the test based on $W_{\mbox{ out}}$ (Table 4.3), all model fits are compared on the same set of quantiles, ranging from the level 0.01 to 0.99 (50 quantiles in total).
 The estimated probability of rejecting the null hypothesis approaches 1 as $n \rightarrow 1000$ for most distributions under $H_0$ and most alternatives.
 The power of Logistic against Normal and $F_{0.05}$ is still low, but higher than that based on $W$.
 This time Normal exhibits fairly high power against Logistic and $F_{0.05}$.
 The patterns among different choices of $(a, b)$ are mixed and depend on $H_0$ and the alternative distribution.
 All tests match the significance level of 0.05.
 Interestingly, for $n=100$ the Cauchy-based test has no power at all against any of the selected alternatives. \end{itemize}